-The option TSS (total sum scaling) is recommended, but CLR (centered log ratio)
+The normalization to apply to the features before transformation and analysis.
+The option TSS (total sum scaling) is recommended, but CLR (centered log ratio) and NONE can also be used.

 A data frame with a single column of absolute abundances.
-The row names should match the names of the samples in input_data and input_metadata.
-When using spike-ins, the single column should have the same name as one of the features in input_data, and the unscaled_abundance should correspond to the absolute quantity of the spike-in.
-When using total abundance scaling, the single column should have the name 'total', and the unscaled_abundance should correspond to the total abundance of each sample.
+The row names should match the names of the samples in input\data and input\metadata.
+When using spike-ins, the single column should have the same name as one of the features in input\data, and the unscaled\abundance should correspond to the absolute quantity of the spike-in.
+When using total abundance scaling, the single column should have the name 'total', and the unscaled\abundance should correspond to the total abundance of each sample.